kof/node-cjson/readme.md

-## CJSON - comments enabled json loader (Commented Javascript Object Notation)
+## CJSON (Commented Javascript Object Notation) is a comments enabled json config loader.

 JSON has a good spec, is implemented in every language, has easy to read syntax and is much more powerfull then ini files.